clarkhtse/filtercake.github.io/_posts/2014-01-22-how-to-dad-part-1.md

 The first year is hard and people without kids simply *cannot* help you.
 If you're going through a rough time and feel like you have nobody to talk to, you're welcome to drop me a line on twitter and we will find a time to chat!

+And finally, if you think I missed sopmething, please do a quick post somewhere and I will happily link to it here...

 All the best to you and your family!
 You rock!